grovekit/grovekit/README.md

 ## Goals

+- **Interoperability**: the stack be interoperable with other implementations of the [Homie MQTT convention][homie].

-Ultimately, the goal of Grovekit is to provide an IoT stack that can be easily grasped in its entirety, dependencies included, by a single person.
+- **Maintainability**: the stack should be understandable and maintainable in its entirety - dependencies included - by a single person.

+## Principles

-This is primarily achieved through the adoption of development practices that _minimize mental and technical overheads_, including (but not limited to):
+Development of the stack is characterizied by the adoption of practices and principles that _minimize mental and technical overheads_, including (but not limited to):

 - **Vertical integration**: though published as individual packages, all components of Grovekit's stack are type-checked and compiled as a cohesive